Everything your pet needs in Pahrump, NV.

 Spaying and Neutering

 Spaying and neutering help control the pet population and prevent unwanted pet pregnancies.
-At Animal Care Center of Pahrump, we encourage pet owners to spay and neuter those pets that they don’t intent to breed.
+At Animal Care Center of Pahrump, we encourage pet owners to spay and neuter those pets that they don’t intend to breed.

 We offer Microfindr microchips to all our clients.
 Microchips are designed to help identify lost pets and reunite them with their owners.
 One in three pets are lost during its lifetime, and only one in 10 are ever found.
 By microchipping, you can help ensure a pet’s safe return in the event that the pet is lost or separated from its owner.
 It also acts as a permanent identifier for your pet and is required for any international travel with your pet.